-Your expedition leader will be using supplementary oxygen on BOTH summit bids.
+Your expedition leader will be using supplementary oxygen on the Gasherbrum 2 AND the Broad Peak summit bids.
 They recognise that the benefits of using supplementary oxygen are: keeping warm, moving faster and the reduced risk of developing altitude related problems.

 Your leader is there to help you make a successful and safe summit therefore their role is leadership, guidance and support and it would be considered irresponsible for them to not fully use the advantages of O2 to aid their team as best as they can.